 "Hummingbyrd," Marty Stuart

-Here's a bonus for you.
-White's legendary B-Bender-equipped Telecaster is still in action, courtesy of country music artist Marty Stuart, who bought the guitar from White's family several years ago.
+As noted earlier, White's B-Bender-equipped Tele is still in action, courtesy of Marty Stuart, who bought it from White's widow several decades ago.
 Check out this live performance of "Hummingbyrd," an instrumental B-bending piece Stuart wrote—and titled—as a tribute to White.
 The studio version of "Hummingbyrd" can be found on Stuart's 2010 album, Ghost Train: The Studio B Sessions.
 "I always felt a little guilty about not having a recital piece for that guitar," Stuart told Guitar Player in 2010.
 "With 'Hummingbyrd,' I feel like I finally recorded a song that honors that guitar properly."

 White's Tele is heavily featured on Stuart's new album, Way Out West.
 You can find out more about here.